They say that you can’t step in the same river twice.

 Chapter 13: Eye of the Soundscape

 After I disassembled the recording studio, I remained hidden inside the attic while the movers came to clear out the house.
-I could faintly hear the clatter and chatter through the knotted woodwork.
+The clatter and chatter trickled faintly through the knotted woodwork, attracting my curious ear to this episode of grave mundanity.

-I was sure they had moved a dead person’s possessions out of a house before, but never had the person meant anything to them.
+Even if I’d been able to watch whatever micro-expressions or body language might have broken through the tedium of this menial task, it would still be an inscrutable puzzle what they were thinking right now.
+Even workers with very limited experience under their belts would have quite likely moved a dead person’s possessions out of a house before.
+But never had the person meant anything to them.
 They could not know the meaning of what they were doing, unless they had known him.
 To them, this was just their day job.
 But to me, it was the final step in realizing once and for all, that he was gone.

+The only window in the attic caught my eye occasionally, a secret annex which I would peek out of whenever I thought nobody would be watching.
+The morning dew was only now evaporating in the cloudy sky to lift the veil of obscurity cloaking the writing.
+Soon I was able to make out the words hastily drawn in permanent marker with a trembling hand onto the cardboard sign mounted on the lawn – “For Sale by Owner.”
+Possessions and property were fickle things, contrivances of this material existence that were no longer necessary or even meaningful at all to him.
 Everything that bore his name was being packed into boxes and bags, as if he was preparing to stuff it all on a plane and depart somewhere far away, never to come back.
-He could never take anything he had owned in this world with him across the veil.
-But he could take with him the works that bore his name, that were the sum of his life on earth, and return them to his maker, never to be destroyed by moth and rust, but to live on forever.
+Somewhere along that journey to a foreign land was a checkpoint, at which anything he had owned in this world would not pass with him across the veil.
+Yet the noble works that bore his name, that were the sum of his life on earth, would be returned to his maker – never to be destroyed by moth and rust, but to live on forever.

 He was gone.